 - 1st Place – Bracton Law Society v University of Bristol Law Club IV 2014

 - 2nd Place – Devon and Exeter Medico Legal Association Debate 2014

 - Chief Adjudicator – Bracton Law Society & Inner Temple Debating Competition 2016

 - Wing Judge – Inner Temple IV 2016

 - Chair Judge – University of Exeter Open 2015

 I am instructed by the Comptroller & City Solicitor to prosecute in the Magistrates’ Court and represent the Corporation in social housing cases in the County Court.
-Previously I worked as a solicitors’ agent in chambers hearings in the County Court, where I gained experience in the following areas: mortgage proceedings, landlord and tenant, interim applications, bankruptcy, and infant approvals.
+I am able to exercise these rights of audience pursuant to s.223 of the Local Government Act 1972, the City Corporation’s exemptions from the Legal Services Act 2007, and section 60 of the County Court Act 1984.
+Previously, I have worked as a solicitors’ agent in chambers hearings in the County Court, where I gained experience in the following areas: mortgage proceedings, landlord and tenant, interim applications, bankruptcy, and infant approvals.